hmrc/individual-calculations-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

+## September 17 2024:  ResolveTaxYearMinimum

+Added an apply function on ResolveTaxYearMinimum to allow adding custom errors.
+Required in individual-losses-api.

 ## August 29 2024:  Increased code coverage

 Increased the coverage for ResolveTaxYearMinMax and ResolveDateRange so that introducing the shared code into other APIs won't reduce their coverage % quite so much.

 ## Aug 21 2024: Re-engineer BaseDownstreamConnector and DownstreamUri for HIP support